annogram/developer-assessment/descisions_register_akram.md

  - add delete button to remove entries
  - enter keypress on tasks to add
  - do not allow empty tasks

+ ## Backend

+ - use mediator for clean architecture
+ - update to use the webapplication builder instead of webhostbuilder with setup
+ - top level commands in program
+ - prefer .http files over swagger